Business Sector Meaning: Everything You Need to Know

 The Public Sector

 Even though government agencies also provide a service to the public, this section is different from the tertiary sector.
-In fact, it requires completely separate consideration.
+In fact, it requires a completely separate consideration.

 Examples of the public sector include: